 Varieties of Blueprints

 These are all acceptable ways to blueprint in a thesis statement.

 |Renting a new apartment during college is exciting because it promotes independence, rewards responsibility, and allows creativity.

 |This is one sentence, with commas separating each blueprint item.

-Here is an example of a distorted (or unparalleled) blueprint structure:
+Here is an example of a different kind of distortion — faulty parallelism.